 So, maybe if I wrap that original query in double quotes to get an exact match, maybe that will get the definitive results I need in order to read about and learn about the previously unheard of zero point marketing model?

-OK, we are still not seeing a marketing model, a marketing framework, a definition… there is no tangible search result for “zero point marketing”.
+We are still not seeing a marketing model, a marketing framework, a definition; there is no tangible search result for “zero point marketing”.

 I still say it’s a made-up term.
 I wonder what the Google results will show once this article is published, crawled and indexed?